 - You complete the project.

-- You give a poster presentation on the Creative Computing day, Thursday, April 5th, 2018 in the Biosciences Atrium.
+- You give a poster presentation on the Creative Computing day, TBA in 2019, in the Biosciences Atrium.

 - You submit a written report.

-- All announcements, correspondence and upload of deliverables will be via OnQ chas been setup.
+- All announcements, correspondence and upload of deliverables will be via OnQ once it has been setup.
 Meanwhile this space will be updated with news.
 You need to ensure that you are registered in the course in order to complete your proposal and contract in the Fall term.
 If you have not officially registered in the course, you will not be able to access OnQ.